Holly Madison, Department Chair

 NURS 218B.
 Clinical Practicum: Maternity and Women's Health Care.
 2 Units.

-In this practicum course, students will use theory and evidenced based clinical judgment in the care of low and high-risk antepartum, intrapartum, postpartum and neonatal clients.
-Students will gain skills and competencies in critical thinking/clinical judgment, psychomotor and communication skills in the care of antepartum, intrapartum, postpartum clients neonates and families.
-Students will complete 90 hours and participate in simulated learning experiences.
+In this practicum course, students will use theory and evidence-based clinical judgment in the care of low and high-risk antepartum, intrapartum, postpartum, and neonatal clients.
+Students will gain skills and competencies in critical thinking/clinical judgment, psychomotor, and communication skills to develop competence in the care of antepartum, intrapartum, and postpartum clients, neonates, and families.
+Students will also participate in simulated learning experiences.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 220A.
 Nursing Care of Children.
 3 Units.